 K01 Kokusaikaikan Station

 This is the northernmost station on the Karasuma Line.
-Exit here for the Grand Prince Hotel, Kyoto International Conference Center and the northern entrance to Takaragaike Park.
+Exit here for The Prince Kyoto Takaragaike, Autograph Collection, Kyoto International Conference Center and the northern entrance to Takaragaike Park.

 K02 Matsugasaki Station